LitExtension Blog

 Here’s our tutorial video to help you set up your WooCommerce store with ease.

-It's my estimation that you should choose a trusted WordPress hosting service that will take care of the whole setting process for you, including hosting, domain, and WordPress installation because those steps do require some web-related knowledge.
+It's my estimation that you should choose a trusted WordPress hosting service that will take care of the whole setup process for you, including hosting, domain, and WordPress installation, because those steps do require some web-related knowledge.

 Shopify Ease of Use